krhoda/quartz/README.md

 ### Structure:

 #### Overview:
-The subfolders in the workspace are a la carte concurrency structures.
+The subfolders in the workspace are a la carte concurrency structures, complete with module level testing.
 Currently, they work only in a threaded concurrency model.
 Futures will eventually be addressed.
 Mix, match, pay only for what you need.

-The exception is runner, which is a poor excuse for a test suite and will be replaced with proper testing shortly.

 The below is a simple explanation of each construct, both practically and theoretically.
 API/Implementation details will be provided in autogen'd docs one day soon.